 Social media also plays a leading role in the way that patients communicate with our practices and our willingness to embrace the medium as a tool for effective communication equates to our ability to attract and retain patients in the modern era.
 Just like the telephone and fax machine of years past, social media, email and instant messaging have quickly become the norm, if not the expectation.
 And with older employees retiring and as generations of new workers join our ranks, adoption and regular use of these new tools is second nature.
 In fact, as an employer, it’s now your job to adapt communication styles that work for your employees as well as your patients.

-More so than ever before, focus should be placed on delivering exceptional customer service.
-Which ultimately effects the patient experience.
+More so than ever before, the focus should be placed on delivering exceptional customer service.
+Which ultimately affects the patient experience.
 When you think about it, it’s funny how things come full circle.
 For years the focus was on adopting the latest technology.
 The conversation revolved around artificial intelligence, eliminating the need for people, automating everything, etc.

 But here we are full circle again and the focus is back on our people, our ability to connect one-on-one with people and to engage.
 Social media just adds a new level of engagement to the dialogue.

-The art of face to face conversation and ‘soft’ skills are some of the most highly sought after skill sets in new employees and are required for delivering the level of customer service people have come to expect and demand.
+The art of face-to-face conversation and ‘soft’ skills are some of the most highly sought-after skill sets in new employees and are required for delivering the level of customer service people have come to expect and demand.
 And, the ability to connect with patients and employees using tools like social media and beyond are the difference makers in moving the needle in marketing your medical practice.

 The Old vs. the New Way of Customer Service

 Customer service and patient care (we use the terms interchangeably these days on purpose) have evolved leaps and bounds in the last ten years.
 Back in the day, patient care was centered around a single interaction or question.
-It was very fact-based and non-emotional, and tended to be quite reactionary from a company standpoint.
+It was very fact-based and non-emotional and tended to be quite reactionary from a company standpoint.
 Communication was typically a one-way affair, originating primarily from the patient.

 Think about this: how many times have you called a company customer service department and felt that the representative’s sole priority was getting you off the phone as quickly as possible so they could get on to the next caller?
 That’s the old way of customer service in a nutshell; and more often than not, you end up being unhappy with the overall experience.